 To ensure that the proposed Criminal Procedural Rules improve judicial economy and equitably benefit low-income Pennsylvanians, we offer the following comments.
-We have divided our comments into four parts, designed to mirror the primary topics covered by the proposed rules: (1) standards for ability to pay in summary and court cases; (2) procedures for default on payment in summary and court cases; (3) imposing fines, costs, and restitution at sentencing in summary and court cases; and (4) case initiation (pleading guilty or not guilty) in summary cases.
+As with our comments submitted in April 2024, we have again divided our comments into four parts, designed to mirror the primary topics covered by the proposed rules: (1) standards for ability to pay in summary and court cases; (2) procedures for default on payment in summary and court cases; (3) imposing fines, costs, and restitution at sentencing in summary and court cases; and (4) case initiation (pleading guilty or not guilty) in summary cases.